 More funds for Juvenescence Limited

 Jim Mellon’s Juvenescence Limited managed to raise 50 million dollars in a Series A financing round.
 Juvenescence is one of the big players in this field, helping young rejuvenation startups launch and grow, so we can expect to hear much more about it in the coming year.

 Ending Aging translated into Portuguese

 After a crowdfunding campaign lasted several months, the Portuguese edition of Dr. Aubrey de Grey’s Ending Aging was finally released by Nicolas Chernavsky and Nina Torres Zanvettor.
 The book, available in electronic format, can be found here and here.

-Although organizing the upcoming New York City conference took a great deal of effort and time, we still got quite a few interviews out – talking with Dr. Laura Weston, Dr. Vadim Gladyshev, regenerative medicine legend Dr. Anthony Atala, and Dr. Michael Fossel, whose interview was so long it had to be split into two parts—here and here!
+Although organizing the upcoming New York City conference took a great deal of effort and time, we still got quite a few interviews out – talking with Dr. Vadim Gladyshev and regenerative medicine legend Dr. Anthony Atala, and Dr. Michael Fossel, whose interview was so long it had to be split into two parts—here and here!

 This was not all, as one of our most important projects was also launched in July—the Rejuvenation Roadmap, a curated database of, hallmark-categorized, work-in-progress rejuvenation therapies, the companies developing them, and their current state of development.
 The Roadmap is our way of answering the question, “How far are we from defeating aging?”, and it has grown quite a bit since it was first announced; hopefully, it’ll grow much more in 2019!